 Licensed pesticide applicators must be properly trained and certified.
 The Oregon Department of Agriculture is the licensing body in our state.
 They require licensees to 1) re-test, or 2) complete continuing education in order to maintain their certification status over time.
 OSU meets this need and connects the applicator community to the vast expertise in the College of Agricultural Sciences.
 Together, we aim to protect human health and the environment by providing the best, most engaging, science-based pesticide safety education in the region.

-We offer courses from 4-15 hours, from the North Coast to Roseburg to La Grande.
+Due to the COVID-19 status in Oregon, all recertification events for the 2020-2021 season will be provided as webinars.
 You can focus on urban pest management, weed management, or focus on “core” topics such as regulations, safety, and spill readiness.
 Each one of our live webinars features a variety of speakers from industry, academia, and government.
 You’ll hear the latest information from authoritative sources.
 Click the button below to see all our scheduled webinar events: